githubnext/copilot-workspace-user-manual/vscode.md

 Any edits make to the local files will be synced back to the web session.
 This allows you to use the full power of VS Code with GitHub Copilot Workspace.

-However, if you picked a session that doesn't yet have an implementation, note that you'll be notified and have the opportunity to sync it locally later.
-Read on for more! 😎
+However, if you picked a session that doesn't yet have an implementation with updated files to start syncing, you'll be notified that you can start syncing once you [have an implementation](#planning-and-implementing).

 <img src="./images/vscode/ghcw-uri-sync-not-enabled.png" title="Image of notification that sync was not enabled" width="400px">

 ## Browsing Sessions

+Even if you are not syncing a session locally, you can still browse through your sessions and view their details.
 To browse and manage your sessions, first click on the `GitHub Copilot Workspace` icon in the activity bar on the left side of the VS Code window.

 <img src="./images/vscode/ghcw-activity-bar-icon.png" title="Image of status bar with GitHub Copilot Workspace icon" width="50px">

-Even if you are not syncing a session locally you can browse through your sessions and view details.
+After you've clicked the activity bar icon, you'll either see list of your sessions, or details about a specific session you've already selected.

-The session list includes a list of all of your sessions sorted by repository.
-If you do not see the session list, you can click the `Back to Sessions List` arrow in the `Task` view or use the **GitHub Copilot Workspace: Back to Session List** command from the Command Pallette (F1 or Ctrl/Cmd+Shift+P) to switch from the session details to the list.
+The session list is sorted by repository.
+Any repository that applies to currently opened VS Code folders will be on top.
+You can always get back to the session list when viewing session details by clicking on the `Back to Session List` arrow in the `Task` view or using the **GitHub Copilot Workspace: Back to Session List** command from the Command Pallette (F1 or Ctrl/Cmd+Shift+P).

-Selecting a session from the session list will open up two views, which allow you to see the details of the `Task` and `Plan` for the session along with links to other information.
-Additionally, you can view the contents of implemented files, clicking on file in the `Plan` view.
+Selecting a session in the session list will hide the list and show the related session details instead.
+A `Task` (or Issue or Pull Request) view and `Plan` view will be visible.
+Each view can be expanded into a larger panel by clicking on the "full screen" icon.

+The `Task` view includes a description of the task along with links to additional information.
+The `Plan` view will include details about the related plan for your session (if one exists yet) any files currently in the plan.

+If the [plan has already been implemented](#planning-and-implementing), you'll be able to view any changed files by clicking on file in the plan.

 <img src="./images/vscode/ghcw-overview.png" width="700px" />

-When syncing is active, clicking on a file will open a local changes view of the synced contents.
+When syncing is active, clicking on the file will open a local changes view of the synced contents.
 This view is editable and the changes will be synced back to the web session.
 If the session is not syncing, you will see the changes currently stored in the web session in a read-only mode.

-You can also click on the `Open File` icon when hovering on an item to open the file (instead of the changes view) in a new tab in VS Code.
+You can also click on the `Open File` icon when hovering on an file in the plan to open the file (instead of the changes view) in a new tab in VS Code.
 You may be prompted to start syncing the session if you are not already.

 ## Managing Sessions

-If your session has a plan with an implementation, you can sync the changes locally and edit them in VS Code.
+You can sync session file changes locally for any session that has a plan and an initial implementation.

-If the session you opened does not yet have an implementation, see [Planning and Implementing](#planning-and-implementing) for information on creating one.
+If the session you opened does not yet have an implementation, see [Planning and Implementing](#planning-and-implementing) for information on creating one from VS Code.
+You can then sync its contents locally once done.

 ### Stopping Syncing Changes

-Since the quick start helped you get your session's changes syncing locally, let's cover how to stop syncing changes next.
+The quick start highlighted a fast way to start syncing your session's changes locally, so let's cover how to stop syncing changes next.

 If the session list is visible, you will see a green checkbox next to any session that is currently being synced.
 When hovering over this session, you will see a `Stop Syncing Changes` button.
-If the session details are visible for a session that is currently syncing, you will find this same button in the `Plan` view.
+Otherwise, if the session details are visible for a session that is currently syncing, you will find this same button in the `Plan` view.
 Simply click this button in either location to stop syncing.

 | Session List | Session Details |
 | :--- | :--- |